GM82skg/crashcam_CAD/README.md

 **This work is still in progress and far from complete.**

-The front plate was initially designed and made of aluminum (CnC), with a few extrusions that touch the CPU and memory of the Pi board for passive cooling and reduced vibrations.
+The front plate was initially designed and made of aluminum (cnc), with a few extrusions that touch the CPU and memory of the Pi board for passive cooling and reduced vibrations.

 # Dimensions
 - Width: `~100mm`